• Home |

 Why We Chose It

-Hornady is one of the most trusted ammo brands because they consistently produce high-quality ammo, which you know will go bang when you pull the trigger.
+Hornady is one of the most trusted ammo brands.
+They consistently produce high-quality ammo, largely because they are one of the world's greatest designers of bulets.

 Wolf Military Classic 6.5 Grendel Ammo - 20 Rounds of 100 Grain FMJ Ammunition